vietstacker/Red-Hat-Service-Mesh-Demo/service-mesh/labs/06-egress.md

 ### ALLOW_ANY or REGISTRY_ONLY

-By default Istio allow request go outside Service Mesh.
+By default Istio allows requests to go outside Service Mesh.
 This configuration is in configmap **istio** within Istio Control Plane project.

 Check configmap **istio**
 ```bash